We are closed from 18 Feb (Tue) - 20 Feb (Thu) for our annual team building. We will reopen on 21 Feb (Fri).

 Horizontal forehead lines are more commonly seen on expressive individuals who have a higher tendency to raise their eyebrows.

-Like Crow’s Feet, Botox treatment in Singapore is better used as a preventive measure in the frontalis muscle before the horizontal forehead lines turn static.
+Like Crow’s Feet, Botox is better used as a preventive measure in the frontalis muscle before the horizontal forehead lines turn static.

 Learn More: Surprise!
 Botox Treatment for Your “Surprise” Lines